There are no products in your shopping cart.

 Read about ways to cope with any effects of treatment and getting practical support.

 Our body is made up of cells – you can think of them as the building blocks of our body.
 Cytology is the study of individual cells in the body.
-In cervical screening, this means the sample of cervical cells taken during your test is looked at for changes.
+In cervical screening, this means that the cells taken during your appointment are looked at under a microscope for changes.
+Cytology is used in Scotland and Northern Ireland.

 If cell changes are found, what happens next depends on where you live:

-If borderline or low-grade cell changes are found, the same sample is tested for high-risk HPV that causes most (99.7%) cervical cancers.
+If borderline or low-grade cell changes are found, the same sample is tested for high-risk HPV.
+This is because it is unlikely for cell changes to develop into cervical cancer without high-risk HPV.

 If high-grade cell changes are found, you are invited to colposcopy at your local hospital, where a specialist takes a closer look at your cervix.